 Performing a stream cleaning entails desilting or desnagging a channel.
 It is meant for the removal of unconsolidated sediment.
 It does not entail making a channel deeper or wider than it previously was, as this could result in worsened flooding on properties located downstream of the area to be cleaned.

 Cleaning a stream is a regulated activity under the Flood Hazard Area Control Act rules, and as such, an authorization of some type under the Flood Hazard Area Control Act rules.
-This depends upon whether or not the project area is regulated under the Coastal Zone Management (CZM) rules via a CAFRA or Waterfront Development permit.
-Specifically, if regulated under CZM, then no separate flood hazard approval is required.
-In this case, the applicant need only submit a report and plans demonstrating compliance with the Flood Hazard Area Control Act rules as part of the CZM permit application.
+If the project is regulated pursuant to the Coastal Zone Management rules at N.J.A.C.
+7:7, then no separate Flood Hazard approval is required.
+In these instances, the applicant need only submit a report and plans demonstrating compliance with the Flood Hazard Area Control Act rules as part of the coastal permit application.

-Assuming there is no jurisdiction under CZM, authorization for a stream cleaning may be granted under a Flood Hazard Area General Permit 1 (FHAGP1).
+Assuming there is no jurisdiction pursuant to the Coastal Zone Management rules, authorization for a stream cleaning may be authorized under a Flood Hazard Area General Permit 1 (FHAGP1).
 Please refer to N.J.A.C.
 7:13-8.3 for specific standards that must be met regarding the FHAGP1.
 Presented below are special notes concerning the FHAGP1.

 N.J.A.C.
 7:13-8.3 (FHAGP1) – In order to qualify for this general permit, the applicant must be a government entity.
-Please note that if the applicant has already obtained a Freshwater Wetlands Statewide General Permit 26, then that permit shall constitute de fact approval of a Flood Hazard Area General Permit 1.
+Please note that if the applicant has already obtained a Freshwater Wetlands Statewide General Permit 26, then an additional Flood Hazard Area General Permit 1 is not required.

 Should the applicant not qualify for the FHAGP1, then the applicant must obtain a formal flood hazard area individual permit, subject to the technical standards of Subchapters 9, 10, and 11 of the rules.